-- Pre-requisite: - o CIST 2371 Java Programming I
+- Pre-requisite: - CIST 2371 Java Programming I, with a minimum grade of "C"

 CIST 2373 Java Programming III (4)

 This course is a course in building Web Applications using Java Enterprise Edition (JEE).
 It is assumed that the student knows Java Standard Edition as the concepts and techniques build on that foundation.
 The student will install Web, Application and Database servers.
 The student will learn to build Web Applications using JEE technologies, such as Servlets, Java Server Pages and Enterprise JavaBeans.